mmalek06/JsonSql/readme.md

 result for incorrect json input that it didn't blew up when used on.
 It's the client's responsibility to pass it valid json code.
 * The library is performing SQL code validation - to a degree.
 It mostly relates to the contents of where clauses.
-Check out unit tests and the Filter object definition for more gory details.
+Check out unit tests and the com.mmalek.jsonSql.execution.Filter object definition for more gory details.

 ## Usage